Cao Xiu: Descendants

 Cao Xiu's son, Cao Zhao (曹肇), whose courtesy name was Changsi (長思), inherited his father's peerage and marquisate as the Marquis of Changping (長平侯).
 Cao Zhao, who was known for being talented and generous, served as a Regular Mounted Attendant (散騎常侍) and Colonel of the Garrison Cavalry (屯騎校尉) in the Cao Wei state.
 When Cao Rui became critically ill in 238, he wanted to appoint Cao Zhao and Cao Yu as the regents for Cao Fang, his adopted son and successor-to-be.
 However, later he changed his mind and ordered Cao Zhao to retire and go home.
 Cao Zhao died in the middle of the Zhengshi era (240–249) of Cao Fang's reign.
 He was posthumously awarded the appointment General of the Guards (衞將軍).
 His son, Cao Xing (曹興), succeeded him as the next Marquis of Changping.

 Cao Xiu had another son, Cao Cuan (曹纂), who was younger than Cao Zhao.
 Sometime between 220 and 226, Cao Pi removed 300 taxable households from Cao Xiu's marquisate and used them to create a new marquisate for Cao Cuan.
 Like his father and elder brother, Cao Cuan served in the Cao Wei state and held the position General Who Destroys Wu (殄吳將軍).
 After his death, he was posthumously awarded the appointment General of the Vanguard (前將軍).

 Cao Xiu had a great-grandson, Cao Shu (曹攄), whose courtesy name was Yanyuan (顏遠) and was a grandson of Cao Zhao.
 Cao Shu was known for being virtuous, ambitious, knowledgeable and well-read since young.
-He served under the Jin dynasty (266–420) after the fall of the Cao Wei state in 265 and gained quite a reputation during his tenure as the Prefect of Luoyang.
+He served under the Western Jin after the fall of the Cao Wei state in February 266 and gained quite a reputation during his tenure as the Prefect of Luoyang.
 When Sima Jiong was regent for Emperor Hui, Cao Shu and Zuo Si served as his subordinates.
 Cao Shu later rose through the ranks from a Palace Gentleman (中郎) to the positions of Administrator of Xiangyang (襄陽太守) and Marshal Who Attacks the South (征南司馬).
 He was killed in battle in 308 while suppressing a rebellion.